jackscanlan/fungal-phylo/notes/dev_notes.md

     - Tools used: `funannotate`
 - `QUAST` assesses the quality of the genome assembly, optionally with a reference genome
     - Not sure the best genomes to use for most purposes, so ue of reference is not implemented yet
-    - TODO: remove to  `QUAST_NEW` as it only gets used for new genomes
+    - TODO: rename to  `QUAST_NEW` as it only gets used for new genomes
 - `UFCG_PROFILE` runs `ufcg profile` using container on a single sample, pulling out default core genes

 ### To-add